 Don't miss the Great Pumpkin Regatta, where paddlers in hollowed-out pumpkins race across Cedar Creek, or the grape stomp.

-Farther down the river, the village of Afton holds Afton Art in the Park.
-After that, head south to Afton State Park for a Fall Colors Walk on Sunday.
-Along St. Croix Trail, apple orchards will be offering hay rides and trips through corn mazes.
+Just east of the Twin Cities on the St. Croix, the village of Afton holds Afton Art in the Park.
+After that, head south on St. Croix Trail, where apple orchards will be offering hay rides and trips through corn mazes.

 © Beth Gauper